Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

 25. Which of the following are factors in determining the appropriate database technology to use for a specific workload?
 (Choose TWO)
     - A. Availability Zones.
     - B. Data sovereignty.
     - C. The number of reads and writes per second.
+[High read/write → NoSQL databases like DynamoDB,Balanced transactions → Relational databases like RDS]
     - D. The nature of the queries.
+[Complex joins & SQL → Relational database, Simple key-value lookups → NoSQL,Analytics queries → Data warehouse]
     - E. Software bugs.

     <details markdown=1><summary markdown='span'>Answer</summary>